Robinpig/Note/docs/CS/Algorithms/LSM.md

 Each SSTable is labeled with its key range in the figure.
 Note that the disk components at level 0 are not partitioned since they are directly flushed from memory.
 This design can also help the system to absorb write bursts since it can tolerate multiple unpartitioned components at level 0.
-To merge an SSTable from level L into level L+1, all of its overlapping SSTables at level L + 1 are selected, and these SSTables are merged with it to produce new SSTables still at level L +1.
+To merge an SSTable from level L into level L+1, all of its overlapping SSTables at level L+1 are selected, and these SSTables are merged with it to produce new SSTables still at level L+1.
 For example, in the figure, the SSTable labeled 0-30 at level 1 is merged with the SSTables labeled 0-15 and 16-32 at level 2.
 This merge operation produces new SSTables labeled 0-10, 11-19, and 20-32 at level 2, and the old SSTables will then be garbage-collected.
 Different policies can be used to select which SSTable to merge next at each level.